 - If a rash develops, treat it similarly to how you would treat a diaper rash.
 Keep the area dry, limit the amount of friction on that area, and use an anti-bacterial ointment if it’s too uncomfortable.

 If you follow this advice, your summer running will go a lot more smoothly.
+Check out other tips for running in hot weather.
 Now get out there and don’t be afraid to sweat!